Why a High Fiber Diet is Killing Your Colon ( And Why a LOW Fiber Diet Will Help Constipation & IBS)

-A. Gradually lower your fiber intake.
+A. Graduallylower your fiber intake from grains, wheat, bran, etc., but not veggies & fruits.
 How: Remove whole grains, pasta, wheat, bread, bran, etc. Leave the fiber you find naturally in fruits and vegetables.
 Lower your fiber intake slowly – because of the now decreased stool size, it’s possible to become constipated because your body has a harder time registering the smaller stool (common side effect of the Atkins diet – when people go low carb, they also dramatically reduce fiber intake).

 D. Do the 3rd world squat.
 Virtually everywhere in the underdeveloped world, squatting is common to go to the bathroom.
 Without a toilet it’s just the most convenient way to go to the bathroom, but as it turns out, there’s lots of evidence showing that it’s a better way to go to the bathroom, and is much easier to have bowel movements.
 Studies have tested and compared squatting versus seated positions and found that squatters had quicker bowel movements, less strain, and reported less subjective pressure and discomfort.